Magnon hydrodynamics in an atomically-thin ferromagnet: Results

 \subsection{Monolayer CrCl$_{3}$}

-The stray field generated by the sample can be interpreted as an indirect measurement of its magnetization (see supplement IV for a quantitative relationship)~\cite{bedoya2021intrinsic,rondin2014magnetometry}.
-Here we utilize this property to experimentally estimate the ferromagnetic transition temperature and the exchange constant of a monolayer CrCl$_3$ film.
-The monolayer sample is shown in Fig.~\ref{fig2}A with the corresponding optical image and magnetic stray field map at 6$\,$K. The stray field across the monolayer flake (Fig.~\ref{fig2}B) decreases considerably upon raising temperature from 6$\,$K to 15$\,$K. The temperature-dependence of the integrated stray field across the sample indicates that the material undergoes a ferromagnetic-to-paramagnetic phase transition around $T_c = 12.5\,$K (Fig~\ref{fig2}C) in agreement with previous measurements on epitaxially-grown monolayer CrCl$_{3}$~\cite{bedoya2021intrinsic}.
+We first employ stray field measurements~\cite{bedoya2021intrinsic,rondin2014magnetometry} to estimate the ferromagnetic transition temperature and exchange constant of a monolayer CrCl$_3$ film.
+The magnetic stray field at 6$\,$K (Fig.~\ref{fig2}A) is compared to simulations of the sample geometry incorporating a variable magnetization magnitude and orientation (Fig.~\ref{fig2}B).
+This analysis yields a best fit solution corresponding to a nearly planar magnetization of 11 $\mu_B$/nm$^{2}$ (see also SI IV.A).
+The temperature-dependence of the integrated stray field (Fig.~\ref{fig2}C) reveals a continuous decrease in the magnetization with increasing temperature and a ferromagnetic-to-paramagnetic phase transition at $T_c \approx 12.5\,$K (Fig.~\ref{fig2}D), a value consistent with previous measurements on epitaxially-grown monolayer CrCl$_3$~\cite{bedoya2021intrinsic}.

-We extract the exchange interaction $J$ by fitting the temperature-dependent stray field data within the ferromagnetic state to a self-consistent linearized spin wave theory (details see SI IV.x and VII) with two free parameters (Fig.~\ref{fig2}C) -- $J$, and an overall scale factor converting magnetization to stray field.
-The exchange constant we obtain ($J=10.9 \pm 0.4 \,\rm K$) agrees well with previous measurements on multilayer CrCl$_{3}$~\cite{kim2019evolution}.
-The deviation between the model and experimental data above 12.5$\,$K can be attributed to the failure of linearized spin-wave theory close to the transition temperature~\cite{bruno1991spin}.
-From the agreement between the model and experimental data within the ferromagnetic state, we conclude that dipolar interactions stabilize the ferromagnetic phase (see also supplement IX), and that magnons are the relevant elementary excitations below 12.5$\,$K when modeling the spin dynamics of a monolayer CrCl$_3$. \\
+We extract the exchange interaction $J$ by fitting the temperature-dependent stray field data within the ferromagnetic state to a self-consistent linearized spin-wave theory with two free parameters (details in SI IV and VII): $J$ and a scale factor converting magnetization to stray field (Fig.~\ref{fig2}D).
+Deviations between theory and experiment above 12.5$\,$K arise from the breakdown of the self-consistent linearized spin-wave theory near the transition temperature~\cite{bruno1991spin}.
+The resulting exchange constant ($J = 10.9 \pm 0.4 \,\rm K$) agrees well with previous measurements on multilayer CrCl$_{3}$~\cite{kim2019evolution}.
+The fitted scale factor converting magnetization to integrated stray field, assuming a zero-temperature magnetization of 2.8 $\mu_{B}$/Cr~\cite{bedoya2021intrinsic}, is within 25\% of that obtained via our best-fit simulations of the stray field profile at 6\,K (potential sources of systematic error in our best-fit simulation procedure are discussed in SI IV.A.)~\cite{broadway2020improved}.
+The overall agreement between our spin-wave model and stray field data indicates that dipolar interactions stabilize the ferromagnetic phase (see SI IX), and that magnons are the relevant excitations below 12.5$\,$K for modeling the magnetic dynamics of monolayer CrCl$_3$.